NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/releases/r2dReleaseNotes.rst

 **Highlights**

-#.
-Inclusion of REWET for recovery of water networks after event. (**WBS 1.1.3.5.2, 1.1.4.2.4, 1.1.3.4.1, 1.1.3.4.3, 1.1.3.4.4, and 1.1.3.4.7**)
+#. **Inclusion of REWET for recovery of water networks after event** (WBS 1.1.3.5.2, 1.1.4.2.4, 1.1.3.4.1, 1.1.3.4.3, 1.1.3.4.4, and 1.1.3.4.7)
-#.
-Revise interface to review uncertainty in recovery response. (**WBS 1.1.3.6.4**)
+#. **Revise interface to review uncertainty in recovery response** (WBS 1.1.3.6.4)
-#.
-Add the capacity spectrum method to for building seismic performance estimation. (**WBS** )
+#. **Add the capacity spectrum method to for building seismic performance estimation**
-#.
-Allowing multiple fidelities of models in a single regional analysis by allowing user-defined OpenSees models for a subset of buildings in the region to run in workflows. (**WBS 1.2.3.1** )
+#. **Develop Multi-Fidelity Models in Regional Simulations** (WBS 1.3.3.1): Allowing multiple fidelities of models in a single regional analysis by allowing user-defined OpenSees models for a subset of buildings in the region to run in workflows.

 Version 5.0.0